Dsajeet/Disaster-Response-Pipeline-Project/README.md

 3. Go to http://0.0.0.0:3001/http://view6914b2f4.3001/( open another Terminal window.
 Type `env|grep WORK`.
 You'll see output contains SPACEID and SPACEDOMAIN.
 <br> In a new web browser window, type in the following: `https://SPACEID-3001.SPACEDOMAIN`.
 Subsitute the corresponding elements in the web address with the SPACEID and SPACEDOMAIN in the terminal window.
 Then, press Enter.)

+# Licensing, Authors, Acknowledgements
+Many thanks to Figure-8 for making this available to Udacity for training purposes.
+Special thanks to udacity for the training.
+Feel free to utilize the contents of this while citing me, udacity, and/or figure-8 accordingly.